rahidz/oeis-offline-matcher/README.md

   - `OEIS_MAX_TERMS`, `OEIS_MAX_RESULTS`
   - `OEIS_MATCHER_CONFIG` to point at an alternate TOML file
   - Wildcards: parser allows `?/*` but caps wildcards to avoid overbroad queries.
+  - Offsets/formulas: if you clone `oeisdata`, the builder will ingest `seq/OFFSET` and `seq/FORMULA` for ranking bonuses.

 ## Design Notes
 - Language: Python 3.11+